html-graph/html-graph.github.io/content/canvas.md

 | centerFn | `function`                                          | Function to determine the node's center | no       | `(w, h) => ({x: w/2, y: h/2})` |
 | priority | `number`                                            | Z-index of the node                     | no       | `0`                            |

+\* Only nodes with defined coordinates are displayed.

 {{< ref-target ref="add-node-port-params">}}

 #### Port Parameters #### {#add-node-port-params}